ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/Docs/docs/rml-differences.md

 patching errors in one won't affect the others unless they specifically depend on each other.

-For the end user, this way of packaging mods can simplify things, as even mods with extra files can be shipped in a single file with no extra work, rather than having to unzip something manually.
+For the end user, this way of packaging mods can simplify things, as even mods with additional assets can be shipped in a single file with no extra work, rather than having to unzip something manually.